bendalab/audioio/README.md

 Then you can use already installed audio packages for reading and writing audio files and for playing audio data.
-However, the support provided by the python standard library is limited to very basic wav files.
+However, the support provided by the python standard library is limited to very basic WAV files.
 If you need support for other audio file formats or for better sound output, you need to install additional packages.

-In particular, you might need to install the sndfile library for accessing various audio file formats
+In particular, you might need to install the (sndfile library)[http://www.mega-nerd.com/libsndfile/] for accessing various audio file formats
 ```
 sudo apt-get install -y libsndfile1 libsndfile1-dev libffi-dev
 ```